anseki/leader-line/README.md

 *Type:* number
 *Default:* `dx`: `2` | `dy`: `4`

-The X and Y offset of the drop shadow.
+The X and Y offset of the drop shadow, in pixels.

 #### `blur`